 - Get treated for other heart conditions.
-This might include cholesterol-lowering medicine.
+This might include taking medicine to lower cholesterol.

-- Make other lifestyle changes, such as losing weight, quitting smoking, improving your diet, or restricting salt in your diet.
+- Make other lifestyle changes, such as losing weight, quitting smoking, or restricting salt or otherwise improving your diet.

 - Reduce the amount of alcohol or caffeine you drink.
 (These can increase the risk of abnormal heart rhythms.)

 - Monitor your symptoms carefully.
-If you are gaining weight quickly, it might be a sign that you are retaining fluid due to poor heart function.
+If you're gaining weight quickly, it might be a sign that you're retaining fluid due to poor heart function.

 When should I call my healthcare provider?